nosoyjaviero/subtitulador/README_EN.md

 ```pwsh
 python .\subtitulador.py
 ```
 A window will open.
-Select the `.srt`, keep `auto` for source language detection, choose the target language, and click "Translate".
+Select the input file:

+- If it's `.srt`: it will translate and save another `.srt` in the target language.
+- If it's `.txt`: it will segment the text (by default by sentence) and generate a synthetic `.srt` with fixed duration segments (default 3.0 s each), translated to the target language.

+Then click "Translate".

+Extra parameters for TXT:
+- Segmentation mode: `oracion` (sentence; heuristic by punctuation) or `linea` (each line becomes a subtitle).
+- Duration per segment (s): fixed duration for each generated subtitle.

 ### Option 2: Windows .BAT
 Double-click `ejecutar_subtitulador.bat`: